benc61116/NLP/ANALYSIS_REPORT.md

 ## Conclusion

-This comprehensive study demonstrates that **LoRA offers a nuanced trade-off** rather than universal advantages over Full Fine-Tuning:
+This study (n=3 tasks) demonstrates that **LoRA offers a nuanced trade-off** rather than universal advantages over Full Fine-Tuning:

-✅ **LoRA Wins:** Training efficiency, storage, multi-task deployment, task-specific stability
-❌ **Full FT Wins:** Inference speed, throughput, tasks requiring large adaptations

-🎯 **Key Takeaway:** Choose your fine-tuning method based on your deployment scenario and task characteristics, not on blanket assumptions about parameter efficiency.

-The decision between LoRA and Full Fine-Tuning should be **context-driven**, considering:
-- Deployment architecture (single vs multi-task)
-- Performance requirements (latency vs storage)
-- Task alignment with pretrained knowledge

-**Both methods have their place** in the modern NLP toolkit.
+✅ **LoRA Advantages (Empirically Demonstrated in our study):**
+- Training efficiency: 99.6% fewer trainable parameters
+- Storage: 500× smaller model files (4MB vs 2GB)
+- Multi-task deployment: <3% overhead for adapter swapping
+- Higher training stability on RTE: Prevented catastrophic failure (n=1 task showing this pattern)

+❌ **LoRA Costs (Empirically Demonstrated in our study):**
+- Inference latency: 33% slower than Full FT (separate adapters)
+- Task-dependent drift reduction: Observed on only 1 of 3 tasks (SST-2)

+⚠️ **Critical Limitation:**
+These findings are based on **only 3 tasks** and are **insufficient to draw generalizable conclusions** about LoRA's behavior across the broader landscape of NLP tasks.
+The sample size is too small to:
+- Establish causal relationships between task characteristics and drift reduction
+- Determine which types of tasks benefit most from LoRA
+- Make reliable predictions about LoRA's performance on new tasks

+**Further controlled research is required** with 15-20+ diverse tasks to validate these observations and establish when/why LoRA preserves representations.
+Until such studies are conducted, these findings should be interpreted as preliminary observations specific to our task selection.

+🎯 **What We Can Recommend (Evidence-Based):**

+**For deployment architecture:**
+- **Multi-task scenarios**: Use LoRA with adapter swapping (empirically validated)
+- **Single-task latency-critical**: Merge LoRA or use Full FT (both 26ms)
+- **Single-task flexible**: Use LoRA separate adapters if storage/updates matter

+**What We CANNOT Recommend (Insufficient Evidence):**
+- Task-specific guidance (e.g., "use LoRA for sentiment tasks")
+- Dataset size thresholds (e.g., "use LoRA above 50K samples")
+- Complexity-based recommendations (confounded with size and format)

+**Future Work Needed:** Controlled experiments with 15-20+ tasks to establish when/why LoRA preserves representations.

 ---